HVAC PPC Guide: How To Get Leads and Boost ROI

 Negative Keywords

-Unlike SEO, PPC also introduced “negative keywords,” which are terms and phrases in which you don’t want your ad to appear.
+Unlike SEO, PPC also introduced “negative keywords,” terms and phrases you don’t want your ad to appear for.

 Identifying negative keywords helps reduce ad spending, optimize your budget, and prevent wasted clicks from reaching your landing page.